 As the overseas conflicts draw down, business opportunities within the medical industries and particularly the Department of Veterans Affairs (VA) and Department of Defense medical commands are increasing, in order to meet the needs of our country’s active duty military, veterans and family members.
 These opportunities cross the full range of medical goods and services, from staffing and provider services to research and development, pharmaceuticals and medical supplies and equipment.

 To help North Carolina businesses leverage these opportunities, the North Carolina Military Business Center connects North Carolina businesses to current contract and supply chain opportunities to help them compete for and win federal contracts – growing their portfolio to include defense and federal clients.
+The North Carolina Military Business Center also supports the biotechnology-related industry in our state.
+The broad impact of biotechnology across all aspects of manufacturing, agriculture, health and defense are limitless.
+We aim to support this strategic technology cluster with a variety of resources.
+The NCMBC wants to help grow businesses through opportunities with the military and federal government and to partner with other North Carolina-based advanced technologies.

 The NC Military Business Center, the NC Community College System, and the State of North Carolina do not officially endorse events.
 These items are posted strictly for the information and convenience of NCMBC customers.